nmetulev/notepad-pwa/README.md

 ## 📈 Where do I see room for growth for PWA?
 - window setting with WCO + built in back button (Windows Specific)
 - Something like MICA would be soooo coool + there is already buzz around this (https://twitter.com/diekus/status/1754911118236041630)

+## Perks of the web
+- More explicit to the user exactly whats going on (asking for permission before doing certain things)
+- PWA runs in a chromium sandbox
+- Small improvements that can be made on the exisiting notepad